 Written by Ben Culpin, Posted on March 16, 2020

 With a predicted audience of 1.2 billion worldwide by the end of 2020, ecommerce is an industry that is only growing.

 The Fashion and Apparel industry is consistently a major contributor to the total ecommerce share of global marketplaces - with worldwide revenue expected to reach $712.9 billion by 2022.

 Driving this growth are four notable opportunities:

 - Expanding global markets outside the West.

-- Increasing online access and smartphone penetration.
+- Increasing online access and smartphone penetration by training in Java.